What is bounce rate?

 Slow-loading pages can be a huge contributing factor to high bounce rates, causing crabby customers to click away to speedier sites.

 Google has even announced an update to their algorithm - Core Web Vitals - that focuses on page experience, with page speed being a key performance indicator.
 So not only will a slow-loading site impact your bounce rate, it might also hinder your chances of being discovered via search in the first place.

-It's therefore crucial to test and monitor your site speed to help you improve the customer experience and reduce your bounce rate.
+t's therefore crucial to test and monitor your site speed to help you improve the customer experience and reduce your bounce rates.
 Google's PageSpeed Insights scores and compares your site's performance on both mobile and desktop.

 If your bounce rate is above the industry average, you should consider optimizing your customer experience using the 5 tactics covered here.

 Give shoppers those all-important trust signals with social proof cues such as ratings and reviews and user-generated content.
 Display product recommendations personalized to each shopper to help them products and services that are most likely to interest them and keep them on your site.
 Use exit intent popovers to catch your shoppers' attention just before they leave your site, and entreat them to stay with a compelling call to action.
 Make sure you showcase all your payment options on your product pages to make it as easy and convenient as possible for consumers to purchase from your store, and finally, monitor and optimize your site speed to avoid annoying your shoppers before they've had a chance to browse.